DamOConnor/fabric-graph-100/labs/lab01/lab01.md

 ![Broken Graph](/labs/lab01/images/broken-graph.png)

 > [!TIP]
-> Generally speaking, rearrange the graph is a waste of time as the layout is not saved.
+> Generally speaking, rearranging the graph is a waste of time as the layout is not saved.
 However it will be useful for this exercise.

 ## Exercises
 The exercises do **not** contain step by step instructions.
 Work with the existing lab instructions, your colleagues and the instructor to complete them.